 - With the right side of the fabric up, beginning just under the hemmed edge, sew a row of stitching an even distance from the hem.

-- Repeat sewing rows of stitching an even distance (approximately 1/4") from each other, using your presser foot as a seam guide.
+- Repeat sewing rows of stitching an even distance (approximately 1/4 inch) from each other, using your presser foot as a seam guide.

-- Sew 2" to 12" of elastic bobbin rows of stitching depending on how much gathered area you desire.
-For a comfortable summer nightgown, 2" is sufficient on a very lightweight fabric.
-For the elasticized fabric to cover the bust area, sew 10" to 12" worth of rows.
+- Sew 2 to 12 inches of elastic bobbin rows of stitching, depending on how much gathering you desire.
+For a comfortable summer nightgown, 2 inches is sufficient on a very lightweight fabric.
+For the elasticized fabric to cover the bust area, sew 10 to 12 inches worth of rows.

 05 of 07

 Seam the Dress

 - Rethread the sewing machine with regular thread in the bobbin and upper thread.